yankh764/mdoc/README.md

 ## Known Issues
-* An unexpected results may occur if you have files with an identical names in diffrent locations.
+* An unexpected results may occur if you have files with an identical names in different locations.